 Mirena Brain Injury Lawsuits

-Bayer HealthCare is facing over 100 lawsuits from women who developed severe brain injuries after taking Mirena.
+Bayer HealthCare is facing hundreds of lawsuits from women who developed severe brain injuries after taking Mirena.
 These women accuse Bayer of downplaying decades of evidence linking levonorgestrel, the hormone in Mirena, with the following side effects:

 These conditions elevate levels of cerebrospinal fluid, which puts pressure on the brain.
 The most common symptom is a headache that worsens.
 Over time, it can also damage the optic nerve and cause vision problems, double-vision, papilledema, and blindness.